 Canada truly needs to decolonize.
-The continuing systemic discrimination and human rights violations against Indigenous peoples — cultural genocide — needs to stop.
-The Green Party vision of a real nation to nation relationship between Canada and Indigenous peoples is long overdue.
+The continuing systemic discrimination and human rights violations against Indigenous peoples— genocide— needs to stop.
+In keeping with our core value of participatory democracy, the Green Party of Canada knows Indigenous peoples have the inherent right of self determination.
+The Green Party doesn’t presume to know what’s best for Indigenous peoples of Turtle Island, but has a vision of a real nation to nation relationship that is long overdue.

 The world’s scientists have been studying Climate Change and Global Warming for decades, and they have the answers.
 The only thing stopping us from implementing solutions is the lack of political will.
 It isn’t helpful to have governments telling us they believe in Climate Change then telling us we need to build pipelines.